anilabhadatta/educative-viewer/README.md

 ### Refer Step 4 if you are using Releases.
 ### Refer cloudflared tunneling docs to tunnel local servers via cloudflared generated urls or custom domains.

+Update 20/07/2022: Added support for HTML's inbuilt Next and Back button.\
 Update 19/07/2022: Increased zoom to 100% from 80%.\
 Use Educative Viewer v2.4 for Educative Scraper v5.2 and above, and use Educative Viewer v2.3 for html content having screenshots.